 You will be taken into the scanning room and made comfortable on the bed.
-You may be asked to lie on your back, side or front.
-This is dependent on where the biopsy is to be taken from so it is important for you make sure you are as comfortable as possible before the radiologist starts.
-You will need to lie as still as possible during the procedure.
+You may be asked to lie on your back, side or front and this will dependent on where the biopsy is to be taken.
+It is very important that you are as comfortable as possible before the radiologist starts because you will need to lie as still as possible during the procedure.